Apply for a Grant

 - We aim to process applications within four to six weeks of receipt, depending on trustee meeting dates.
 All applications will be acknowledged within ten days.

-- If your application is successful, we will release the funds in line with the project requirements on receipt of membership forms for the new lottery members you are putting forward, as explained in point 10 above.
+- If your application is successful, we will release the funds in line with the project requirements on receipt of membership forms for the new lottery members you are putting forward, as explained.

 - You will then be sent a ‘Project Completion Form’.
 Please fill this in and return it with copies of receipts on completion of the project, normally within six months of your grant being issued.
 Organisations who do not comply with this condition will be requested to refund their grant money.